braindef/HackersCardgame6/README.md

 #### ***You should not play any card of normal tarot nor HackersCardgame***.
 For example if you would play "The Tower" from a normal Tarot, you would probably win against the Crown, but you would also kill an innocent couple.
 This would mean that you then are a murderer and responsible for the death of two innocent people.

 Today this would be logged in NSA/CIA DataRetention and of course also in other BigData Systems and you would then be blackmailed with that murderer the rest of your live.
+If you though play remember always to also play the **Reversibility Card** so in case something goes wrong, which technically would mean that a medic is arround the person you attack.

 Since i'm permanently under electronical-/psychological warfare **i can not check, if someone injected malware**, for example 0-day exploits in the jpg's or inkscape exploits in the svg's.